onflow/cadence/runtime/language.md

 ### Inheritance and Abstract Types

 There is **no** support for inheritance.
-Inheritance is a feature common in other programming languages, that allows including the fields and functions of a type (e.g. for a classes, known as the superclass) in another type (e.g. for classes, known as the subclass).
+Inheritance is a feature common in other programming languages, that allows including the fields and functions of a type (e.g. for classes this is known as the superclass) in another type (e.g. for classes this is known as the subclass).

 Instead, follow the "composition over inheritance" principle, the idea of composing functionality from multiple individual parts, rather than building an inheritance tree.